warestack/cc/Class-2/lab2-part1.md

 console.log(person, ":", typeof person);       // will show "object"
 ```

-> Note: In JavaScript, both null and Array are reported as type object, this is a long-standing quirk of the language.
+> 💡 In JavaScript, both null and Array are reported as type object, this is a long-standing quirk of the language.

 3. Basic operators in JavaScript look just like Python.